haythem-ouederni/jhipster-v4-7-0-angular4/README.md

 The `yarn run` command will list all of the scripts available to run for this project.

+### Important notes

+`sass-lint` should be installed globally to be able to execute `yarn sasslint` command to lint the different sass files: `npm install -g sass-lint`.

 ### Service workers

 Service workers are commented by default, to enable them please uncomment the following code.